mbendahan/manateeworks-barcodescanner-ionic-starter/README.md

 Then we use the platform ready event to configure the scanner (see /src/app/app.components.ts)

 ## Observations

+To use our product you need a license, you can get an evaluation license here: [MWDN](https://manateeworks.com/lpr?type=evaluation)

 This starter is using [Manateeworks Barcode Scanner Phonegap Plugin](https://github.com/manateeworks/phonegap-manateeworks-v3.git)